pmndrs/use-cannon/readme.md

 How does it work?

 Take an object (meshes, lines, gltf, anything), tie it to one of cannons shapes that suits your usecase best (box, plane, sphere, ...), give it a mass, and that's it.
-Now the object is affected by gravity and all the other objects that are subscribes to the physics world.
-You interact with the object by using the returned api, which lets you apply positions and rotations.
+Now the object is affected by gravity other objects subscribed to the physics world.
+You interact with it by using the returned api, which lets you apply positions and rotations.

 # Demos

-Cubes pushing spheres away: https://codesandbox.io/s/r3f-cannon-instanced-physics-devf8
+Cube pushing spheres away: https://codesandbox.io/s/r3f-cannon-instanced-physics-devf8

 Heap of cubes: https://codesandbox.io/s/r3f-cannon-instanced-physics-g1s88